What is a CA?

 - Work up to 10 regular, paid hours at the hall front desk; supporting residence hall operations and developing campus resources for upper-division students

-- Develop leadership on the floor, which includes getting residents involved with Hall Council, Residence Hall Association (RHA), and other leadership groups
+- Develop leadership on the floor, which includes getting residents involved with Leadership Council, Residence Hall Association (RHA), and other leadership groups

 - Provide for a safe community through a duty coverage on weekdays and weekends